 Now for some notes on the above features:

-- The leading edge slats were gravity/airspeed actuated, not extendible or retractable by the pilot.
+- The leading edge slats would automatically open and close based on airspeed and angle of attack, not extendible or retractable by the pilot.
 The crew chief could safety pin the slats closed to get them out of the way for maintenance.
 If they were not pinned, they were always extended on the ground

 - Trumpeter is using a more conventional hinging technique for the ailerons, rudder and flaps.
 The problem is that I don't think the flaps will extend much with these hinges, so you may want to simply glue them into position